-Thank you for the opportunity to provide feedback on the draft report from Health Quality Ontario: Quality Standard: Type 1 Diabetes.
-Diabetes Canada supports the development of quality standards type 1 diabetes.
+Thank you for the opportunity to provide feedback on the draft report from Health Quality Ontario (HQO): Quality Standard: Prediabetes and Type 2 Diabetes.
+Diabetes Canada supports the development of quality standards for prediabetes and type 2 diabetes.

-People living with type 1 diabetes account for approximately 10% of the population living with diabetes.
-Type 1 diabetes care is complex and requires numerous factors to be addressed.
+Prediabetes and type 2 diabetes are major chronic diseases in Canada and their prevalence is increasing with no sign of decline.
+Diabetes care is complex and requires numerous factors to be addressed.
 Diabetes care should be patient-centered, and account for comorbidities and other patient factors that may require modification of goals and targets to meet the needs of people living with diabetes.

-Quality standards, that are based on evidence-based clinical practice guidelines (CPGs), inform patients, health care providers, and organizations about high-quality care looks for health conditions or processes deemed a priority for quality improvement.
+Quality standards, that are based on evidence-based clinical practice guidelines (CPGs), inform patients, health care providers, and organizations about high-quality care for health conditions or processes deemed a priority for quality improvement.
 HQO's proposed quality standards align with and are strongly based on Diabetes Canada's CPGs.
 The CPGs are intended to guide practice; inform general patterns of care; enhance diabetes prevention efforts in Canada; and reduce the burden of diabetes complications.
-Unfortunately, we know that much evidence exists to support better diabetes outcomes, but this evidence is not implemented in full or equitably for all Canadians.
+Unfortunately, we know that much evidence exists to support better diabetes outcomes, but this evidence is not implemented in-full or equitably for all Canadians.
 While we have seen improvements in outcomes such as myocardial infarction and life expectancy, there continues to be a large care gap.
 Definition and implementation of diabetes quality standards can improve care.

-1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464) Diabetes.ca
+1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464)

-We ask that you consider integrating the following feedback into the type 1 diabetes quality standards:
+We ask that you consider integrating the following feedback into the prediabetes and type 2 diabetes quality standards:

-Indigenous peoples living with type 1 diabetes: We applaud HQO for acknowledging the historical context of diabetes in Indigenous populations in Canada.
+1. Indigenous peoples living with prediabetes and type 2 diabetes: We appreciate HQO for acknowledging the historical context of diabetes in Indigenous populations in Canada.
 The impacts of our historic and continued colonial policies, including residential schools, Indian hospitals, and the 60's scoop, have created lasting physical, mental, emotional, and social harms for these communities.
 However, the quality standards should better align with a strengths-based approach to which Indigenous Peoples ascribe.
-A strengths-based approach offers language and solutions for overcoming issues and draws on the strengths of communities to produce these solutions.1 Strengths-based approaches move away from deficit discourse, which frame and represent Indigenous Peoples identity in a narrative of negativity, deficiency, and failure, and contributes to stereotyping and stigma of these communities.
+A strengths-based approach offers language and solutions for overcoming issues and draws on the strengths of communities to produce these solutions.
+Strengths-based approaches move away from deficit discourse, which frame and represent Indigenous Peoples identity in a narrative of negativity, deficiency, and failure, and contributes to stereotyping and stigma of these communities.

-To shift away from a traditional problem-based paradigm, Institutions need to acknowledge that Canada's Indigenous populations continuously demonstrate great strength and resilience.
+To shift away from a traditional problem-based paradigm, institutions need to acknowledge that Canada's Indigenous populations continuously demonstrate great strength and resilience.
 Survivors of colonialism and residential schools have endured oppression, cultural erosion, forced relocation, forced assimilation, and institutionalized racism.
 When considering the number of challenges these communities have endured, Indigenous groups' current status as well-functioning cultural and political entities demonstrate remarkable strength and resilience.
 Second, the context in which the health care system and health outcomes exist is rooted in Canada's historic and continued colonial policies.